-Originally set to receive its world premiere May 22, 2020, before the 44th Festival season was ultimately cancelled, Omar will now premiere during the 2021 Festival.
-Dates, times, and ticket announcements will be forthcoming.
+Originally set to receive its world premiere in 2020, Omar will now premiere during the 2022 Festival.
+Dates, times, and ticket announcements will be announced in early 2022.

 Want to learn more?
-Exploring Omar, a lively discussion series illuminating the historical and cultural significance of Omar begins October 13.
+Exploring Omar, a lively discussion series illuminating the historical and cultural significance of Omar continues throughout the year.
 Featuring experts in the fields of religion, education, culture, and the arts, panelists will connect elements from Omar Ibn Said’s life and autobiography to modern-day themes and ideas.
 Learn more here.